bxparks/bigquery-schema-generator/README.md

 * `Z`
 * `UTC` (same as `Z`)
 * `(+|-)H[H][:M[M]]`

+Note that BigQuery supports up to 6 decimal places after the integer 'second' component. `generate-schema` follows the same restriction for compatibility.
+If your input file contains more than 6 decimal places, you need to write a data cleansing filter to fix this.

 The suffix `UTC` is not standard ISO 8601 nor [documented by Google](https://cloud.google.com/bigquery/docs/reference/standard-sql/data-types#time-zones)